Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Theory

 \begin{remark} In the statement of Theorem~\ref{lem.fixed.indec}, we can replace $\tfrac{1}{1-\gamma}\mathbf{P}\big(|\widehat{\eta}-\eta|>\phi\big)$ with $\mathbf{P}\big(|\widehat{\eta}-\eta|>\phi \,|\, \eta_{\text{max}}>\tau^*_{\gamma}\big)+\mathbf{P}\big(|\widehat{\eta}-\eta|>\phi \,|\, \widehat{\eta}_{\text{max}}>\widehat{\tau}_{\gamma}\big)$, where $\widehat{\eta}_{\text{max}}:=\widehat{\eta}\vee(1-\widehat{\eta})$.
 That is, we only need $\hat{\eta}$ to be close to $\eta$ within the region of decisions.
 For example, this can be easily achieved if we have good control over the uniform bound $\|\widehat{\eta}-\eta\|_\infty$.
 We can also replace the term $\frac{\phi^{1+\beta}}{1-\gamma}$ by $\phi^{1+\beta}$ if we assume that the margin condition \eqref{lbnds_eta_prob01} holds conditionally on being in the region of decisions. \end{remark}

 Note that we will have a good estimator $\hat{\eta}$ of $\eta$ as long as $\eta$ is sufficiently smooth.
 When $\beta' \leq 1$, our result is similar to the corresponding one in \cite{Herbei_Wegkamp_06}, which covers the setting without indecisions.
-It is worth noting that, unlike in the setting without indecisions, we have an additional challenge in controlling the distance between thresholds~$\hat{\tau}$ and~$\tau$.
-The lower bound in condition \eqref{lbnds_eta_prob01} helps get that control.
-As a consequence, when picking $\phi \approx 1/\sqrt{n}$, where~$n$ the training sample size, we can recover fast rates when $\beta = \beta' =1$, which is typically the case for atom-less distributions.
-Going back to the bound \eqref{cl1.lem.fixed.indec} and taking $\phi \approx 1/\sqrt{n}$, we recover the slow rates without making any assumptions on the margin.
+Unlike that setting, we face the additional challenge of controlling the distance between thresholds~$\hat{\tau}$ and~$\tau$.
+The lower bound in condition \eqref{lbnds_eta_prob01} provides that control.
+Consequently, when $\phi \approx 1/\sqrt{n}$, where~$n$ is the training sample size, we can recover fast rates when $\beta = \beta' =1$, which is typically the case for atom-less distributions.
+Returning to~\eqref{cl1.lem.fixed.indec} and taking $\phi \approx 1/\sqrt{n}$, we recover the slow rates without margin assumptions.